 A vast number of businesses and non-profits are working with outmoded accounting software which stores their vital data on their premises, research suggests.

-A survey conducted for iplicit among 1,000 senior finance professionals found nearly half – 45.9% – said their current accounting software was an “on-premise” product, despite the headaches and security risks involved.
+A survey conducted for iplicit among 1,000 senior finance professionals found nearly half – 45.9% – said their current accounting software was an “on-premises” product, despite the headaches and security risks involved.

-How many organisations are still using on-premise systems?
+How many organisations are still using on-premises systems?

 If replicated across the 278,100 financial managers and directors in the UK, iplicit’s research would mean some 126,600 are contending with the practical drawbacks and compliance risks involved with traditional software.

-Among medium-sized businesses – the size of enterprise most likely to be using an on-premise system – the research would indicate more than 16,400 firms still have such software.
+Among medium-sized businesses – the size of enterprise most likely to be using an on-premises system – the research would indicate more than 16,400 firms still have such software.

 The research surveyed UK-based finance professionals who use accounting software as part of their daily responsibilities.
 It targeted organisations with 50-500 staff.

-Why should on-premise accounting software systems cause concern?
+Why should on-premises accounting software systems cause concern?

-• Make remote working harder.
-As many organisations discovered during the Covid lockdowns, on-premise systems are not good for remote working.
+- Make remote working harder.
+As many organisations discovered during the Covid lockdowns, on-premises systems are not good for remote working.
 Many users found someone had to be on site to retrieve vital information.

 The difference between hosted cloud and true cloud

-A “hosted” cloud system, sometimes called hybrid cloud, is software that was created as an on-premise system but has been converted for cloud use.
+A “hosted” cloud system, sometimes called hybrid cloud, is software that was created as an on-premises system but has been converted for cloud use.

 It might sound like a good alternative to changing systems entirely, but it comes with drawbacks: